When Common Medications Make You a Criminal Abroad

 Declaring medications at customs might feel intimidating, but honesty is the best policy.

 - Many countries require travelers to declare prescription medications on customs forms.
-Be sure to fill out these forms accurately and indicate that you are carrying medication.
+Be sure to fill out these forms accurately and indicate what you are carrying.

 No matter how well you prepare, there’s always a chance that customs officials may flag your medications.
 Knowing how to respond in these situations can reduce stress and resolve issues quickly.